-However, most restaurants, stores, and attractions do not close during the holiday weekend and as it is considered the unofficial start of summer, many seasonal attractions such as beaches plan their annual openings during the long weekend.
+The good news is most restaurants, stores, and attractions do not close for the holiday weekend.
+In fact, as it is considered the unofficial start of summer, many seasonal attractions such as beaches plan their annual openings during the long weekend.
 Many New Yorkers choose to head to the country for the weekend, but the city is still fairly busy with visitors taking advantage of the typically mild weather and fewer crowds.

 Memorial Day is observed on the last Monday in May.

 - 2021: May 31st

 Each borough in New York City conducts a parade on Memorial Day honoring the brave men and women who have fallen for our freedom.

 - The biggest parade is the Little Neck-Douglaston Memorial Day Parade.
 It takes place in Queens, beginning on Jayson Avenue and Northern Boulevard at 2 p.m.

 - Brooklyn's 152-year-old parade begins on 78th Street and Third Avenue at 11 a.m. and ends at John Paul Jones Park in Bay Ridge for a memorial service.

 - On Manhattan's west side you can see the Soldiers' and Sailors' Memorial Day Observance on Riverside Drive (near 89th Street) beginning at 10 a.m.

 - Staten Island's Memorial Day Parade begins on Forest Avenue.
 It is held on Sunday, May 26, at 12 pm.
 You should be aware that you will have to arrive by car or via the free ferry, as there are no subways that run to New York's City second most famous island.